ava-labs/avalanche-academy/README.md

 # Avalanche Academy

+> [!CAUTION]
+> The Avalanche Academy has been migrated to the Avalanche Builder Hub.
+You can find the repository [here](https://github.com/ava-labs/avalanche-docs)).
+This repository is not monitored anymore.

 Avalanche Academy is a comprehensive learning platform designed to educate developers, enthusiasts, and industry professionals about the Avalanche ecosystem.
 It offers a variety of courses and resources to help users understand and leverage Avalanche's blockchain technology stack.

 ## Content Types